nearform/commentami/docs/example-notifications.md

 Last but not least `url`.
 This property is optional and it should contain a link to the comment.

-## Backed
+## Backend

 As of today, the server uses the users `username` to identify a user.

 It's value is saved as the `author` of a comment and in the `mentions` array if one or more mentions `@<username>` are found in the comment content.

 The mentions notifications process is automatic and will happen even if there is no authentication in place.
-As long as a client subscribe to the right channel (ie: `/users/{username}`), it will get notified if a mention happen.
+As long as a client subscribe to the right channel (ie: `/users/{username}`), it will get notified if a mention happens.

 The "answers to comment" notification process needs one of the following: